 All positions in the Fire Department require the applicant to submit to a Polygraph Examination.
 A contractor employed by the City will administer polygraphs.
 If results indicate deception, the applicant will be given the opportunity to explain, deny or admit the deception.
-A second examination maybe administered at the discretion of the Fire Department, if it is determined to be necessary for consideration of the applicant continuing in the process.
+A second examination may be administered at the discretion of the City if it is determined to be necessary for consideration of the applicant continuing in the process.
 The decision to remove an applicant from the hiring process will not be based solely on the outcome of a Polygraph.

 Step 9 - Medical Evaluation/Drug Screen

-The Medical Evaluation is thorough, and it is essential that you be in excellent health with no conditions which would restrict your ability to safely perform work.
-This exam will include but is not limited to the following: EKG, Substance Abuse Screening, Medical Exam and a TB Test.
+The Medical Evaluation is thorough, and it is essential that candidates be in excellent health with no conditions which would restrict his/her ability to safely perform work.
+This exam will include but is not limited to the following: EKG, Substance Abuse Screening, Medical Exam, and a TB Test.

 Step 10 - Psychological Evaluation

 All public safety positions in the Fire Department require the applicant to submit to a Psychological Examination.
 The Psychological Evaluation consists of written psychological tests as well an individual oral interview and evaluation by a contracted party on factors related to successful performance in the difficult and stressful job of Firefighter.
 The information evaluated includes psychological tests as well as the background findings.

 Note: Steps 6-9 may not necessarily occur in this order.